Heaty566/java-module/README.md

 ## reCaptcha [Video Link](https://youtu.be/MMCyGZnHgvE)

 Google reCaptcha Link: https://www.google.com/recaptcha/admin

-note: I deleted the key in demo folder, if you need to run it, please register new key.
+note: I deleted the key in demo folder, if you need to run it, please register for new key.

 ## Payment (not yet)